-It monitors the rollout of action plans over time, and follows up the impact of existing actions.
+Since its creation, the Observatory has monitored the rollout of action plans over time, and followed up the impact of existing actions.
 It can formulate recommendations on action plans, and propose the application, across the company, of best practice observed at individual Group sites.